allianceauth/allianceauth/docs/installation/services/discourse.md

 You will need to configure your web server to proxy requests to Discourse.

-A minimal apache config might look like:
+A minimal Apache config might look like:

     <VirtualHost *:80>
         ServerName discourse.example.com